CANTON TOWNSHIP ORDINANCES

 Trash Pickup and Recycling

 Questions frequently arise in the summer months about boats and recreational vehicles.
-There are a number of items limiting the keeping of recreational vehicles on your property in Canton and in our subdivision.
-Some highlights are:

 Our Covenants and Restrictions state: SECTION 11.
 STORAGE OF VEHICLES.
 No house-trailer, commercial vehicle, truck, boat, boat trailer, snow mobile, camper, recreational vehicle or camping, horse or other utility trailer or vehicle (except passenger cars and passenger vans) may be parked or stored on any Lot unless stored fully enclosed within an attached garage otherwise constructed in accordance with this Declaration, except that (I) commercial trucks and vehicles may be parked upon any Lot while making deliveries or pickups in the normal course of business...